vishaka5892/CppND-Capstone-Snake-Game/README.md

 > The project code has classes with class attributes to contain the data, and class methods to perform tasks.

 To meet this requirement, a `Platform` class was created in `platform.h` to hold information about the system platform.
 The class uses the member functions `getPlatform` and `displayPlatform` to fetch and printout the user's detected system platform.
-Also a `Gamer` class was created inside in `user,h` to get the player's name, game time and player score.
+Also a `Gamer` class was created inside in `user.h` to get the player's name, game time and player score.

 2. `Object Oriented Programming` - Classes use appropriate access specifiers for class members.